DoNOF/DoNOF-Documentation/docs/NOF.md

 - `ERITYP`:
   - `FULL`: For using four center integrals.
 (Scaling: $N^5$)
   - `RI`: For using the resolution of the identity approximation.
 (Scaling: $N^4$)
-  - `MIX`: For automatically performin an RI calculation followed by a restart with FULL.
+  - `MIX`: For automatically performing an RI calculation followed by a restart with FULL.

 ### `$DATA`